-(3) A member shall, before entering upon his office, make and subscribe to an oath of office and of secrecy in such form and manner and before such authority as may be prescribed.
+(4) A member shall, before entering upon his office, make and subscribe to an oath of office and of secrecy in such form and manner and before such authority as may be prescribed.

-(4) A member shall, in discharge of his duties, be governed by the conduct rules applicable to the members of the Union Public Service Commission, to the extent such rules are not inconsistent with the provisions of this Act and the rules made thereunder.
+(5) A member shall, in discharge of his duties, be governed by the conduct rules applicable to the members of the Union Public Service Commission, to the extent such rules are not inconsistent with the provisions of this Act and the rules made thereunder.

-- (5) Notwithstanding anything contained in this section, a member may- - (a) relinquish his office by giving to the government a notice of not less than three months, or - (b) be removed from his office in accordance with the provisions of section 7 of this Act. - (6) Any member ceasing to hold office as such shall - - (a) be ineligible for further employment under the government for a period of one year from the date he ceases to hold office; - (b) not accept any commercial employment for a period of two years from the date he ceases to hold such office; - (c) not acquire, hold or maintain, directly or indirectly, any office, employment or consultancy arrangement or business with any entity or its associates dealing in matters under the jurisdiction of the regulatory commission ; and
+(6) Notwithstanding anything contained in this section, a member may -

+(a) relinquish his office by giving to the government a notice of not less than three months, or

+(b) be removed from his office in accordance with the provisions of section 7 of this Act.

+(7) Any member ceasing to hold office as such shall -

+(a) be ineligible for further employment under the government for a period of one year from the date he ceases to hold office;

+(b) not accept any commercial employment for a period of one year from the date he ceases to hold such office;

+(c) not acquire, hold or maintain, directly or indirectly, any office, employment or consultancy or any kind of professional arrangement or business with any entity or its associates dealing in matters under the jurisdiction of the regulatory commission for a period of three years from the date he ceases to hold such office; and